 Once the VPN connection is established by the client, we can SSH to our internal Kali Linux agent and complete the final requirement: to bridge the remote and local networks together.

 We enable routing to the remote network on the OpenVPN server:

 We proceed and turn on IP forwarding along with IP masquerade on the remote Kali agent:

-With this complete, our remote target network is now fully accessible to to us.
-We can any any tools we have to interact with the remote network just as if it was connected as a WAN.
+With this complete, our remote target network is now fully accessible to us.
+We can make any tools we have to interact with the remote network just as if it was connected as a WAN.
 All fully automated, and easy to setup.
 These sorts of customizations to Kali are where the real power lives.